Rima Batalova: Biography

+From 2016 to 2021, during her term as a deputy of the State Duma of the 7th convocation, she co-authored 152 legislative initiatives and amendments to draft federal laws.

+On 14 November 2023, during the plenary session on the draft law “On a Fair Price” No. 374521-8 (concerning the indication of price per 1 kg of goods), she initiated the refusal of the United Russia faction to vote on the issue, shouting “We are not voting” (timestamp 03:02:49 in the session recording) and leaving the hall, as a result of which the bill was not adopted due to lack of a quorum.

 Sanctions

 Batalova was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 She is one of the members of the State Duma the United States Treasury sanctioned on 24 March 2022 in response to the 2022 Russian invasion of Ukraine.

 Family

 Married, has a daughter and two granddaughters.